gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The rest of this section describes the interactions between the joining node and the Group Manager, i.e., the transferring of the Access Token to the Group Manager and the Request-Response exchange to join the OSCORE group.
 The message exchange between the joining node and the Group Manager consists of the messages defined in {{Sections 3.3 and 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined here.

-A signature verifier provides the Group Manager with an Access Token, as described in {{ssec-token-post}}, just as any another joining node does.
+Just like any candidate group member, a signature verifier provides the Group Manager with an Access Token, as described in {{ssec-token-post}}.
 However, unlike candidate group members, it does not join any OSCORE group, i.e., it does not perform the joining process defined in {{ssec-join-req-sending}}.

-After successfully transferring an Access Token, a signature verifier is authorized to perform only the operations specified in {{sec-pub-keys}}, to retrieve the public keys of group members, and only for the OSCORE groups specified in the validated Access Token.
-The Group Manager MUST respond with a 4.01 (Unauthorized) error message, in case a signature verifier attempts to access any other endpoint than /ace-group/GROUPNAME/pub-key at the Group Manager.
+After successfully transferring an Access Token to the Group Manager, a signature verifier is allowed to perform only some operations as non-member of a group, and only for the OSCORE groups specified in the validated Access Token.
+These are the operations specified in {{sec-pub-keys}}, {{sec-gm-pub-key}}, {{sec-verif-data}} and {{sec-retrieve-gnames}}.

+Consistently, in case a node is non-member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST respond with a 4.03 (Forbidden) error message if that node attempts to access any other endpoint than: /ace-group/GROUPNAME/pub-key; ace-group/GROUPNAME/gm-pub-key; ace-group/GROUPNAME/verif-data; and /ace-group.

 ## Token Transferring {#ssec-token-post}